avabellaw/crystal-clear-opticians/readme.md

 My commit messages when fixing and committing these errors/warnings varied slightly.
 This was due to not always being able to keep within the character limit.

-### HTML Validation
+### HTML Validator Notes

+I needed to remove trailing slashes from the meta and link tags and update Google Fonts from "prefetch" to "preload".

 #### index.html

 I used the validator to fix errors such as accidentally putting width and height on an image container instead of the image tag.
 I also realised that using <section> purely as a container for every section of content was a mistake.
-The validator through warning because there were no h2-h5 tags and after researching, I decided to replace these redundant tags with divs.
+This is due to the validator throwing warnings because there were no h2-h5 tags.
+After researching, I decided to replace these redundant tags with divs in every page.

 #### about.html